 Our Emerging Market team works with clients ranging from 2-99 employees as the funding options are limited, but the programs and resources delivered to employers and employees alike are invaluable.

 Our Public Sector team’s experience in working with dozens of municipalities enables us to understand the nuanced requirements of taxpayer funded decisions and unique labor discussions not found in other industries.
-We’ve also co-founded Ohio Government Benefit Consortium (OGBC); a self-governed consortium designed to stabilize the overall cost of group health insurance plans.
+We’ve also co-founded Ohio Government Benefit Cooperative (OGBC); a self-governed consortium designed to stabilize the overall cost of group health insurance plans.

 Our No. 1 priority is protecting the health, wellness and future of your business, your people and their families.
 Here’s how we go about doing that…